 A Christmas Song Scrooge is Coming to Town

+The holiday season will soon be here.
 Forget about asking when the United States became a union of the insult tweets, unchecked narcissism, and conflicted national interests.
-With the holiday season upon us, and the radio blasting, it occurs to me that an equally important question might be, When did Rod Stewart become the standard-bearer for great American Christmas songs?
+Once the radio stations start getting into the holiday season it will occur to me yet again that an equally important question might be: When did Rod Stewart become the standard-bearer for great American Christmas songs?

-Over the past five hours I heard Rod on the radio singing “My Favorite Things,” "Have Yourself a Merry Little Christmas," and with Dolly Parton, “Baby, It’s Cold Outside,” all three part of that radio station’s nonstop Christmas music marathon.
+Last December I heard Rod on the radio singing “My Favorite Things,” "Have Yourself a Merry Little Christmas," and with Dolly Parton, “Baby, It’s Cold Outside.”.

 “Do You Think I’m Sexy?” is one thing.
 But pretty Christmas songs?
 Come on now.
 Rod's gravelly, meandering voice may have been perfect for “Maggie May” because it fit his personality and style.
 But you can’t say that about every song he puts on vinyl.
 (I know, I know, it’s not vinyl anymore; it’s bits and bytes.
 But I love saying the word vinyl.
 If you don’t like it, byte me.)
 If Rod wants to sing merry little Christmas songs, let him do it at home, in the shower, in bed with a big-bosom'd lady with a Dutch accent, if he'd like.
 But that doesn't mean the rest of us need to be subjected to it!